LSU New Orleans Privateers: Former varsity sports

-Former coaches of the UNO program include U.S. Olympian Ashley Tappin, current Florida International head coach Randy Horner, and James Winchester.
+Former coaches of the LSUNO program include U.S. Olympian Ashley Tappin, current Florida International head coach Randy Horner, and James Winchester.
 The women's program originally competed from 1983–1992 with the men competing from 1988–1992.
 The women were reinstated in 2004 with the men following in 2008.
-The team has called the UNO Aquatic Center at Lakefront Arena as its home.
+The team has called the LSUNO Aquatic Center at Lakefront Arena as its home.
 The facility was damaged during Hurricane Katrina in Aug.
 2005 with the team resuming competing in the pool ahead of the 2009 men's home opener against Stanford.
 In 2011 the university cut the swimming programs as part of the transition to Division II.
 Without a conference home the teams competed independent during the 2010–11 academic year with minimal members.